Use Jira Cloud for Sheets

 Follow the prompts to give the add-on access to your Google Sheets spreadsheet.

-Open a Google Sheets spreadsheet and select Add-ons → Jira Cloud for Sheets → Open…
+Open a Google Sheets spreadsheet and select Add-ons, then Jira Cloud for Sheets, then Open.

-Select the site you want to add from the list of available sites, and click Accept.
+Select the site you want to add from the list of available sites, and select Accept.

-Once the authorization is successful you’ll be redirected to your Google Sheets spreadsheet and you should see something like the following (aka the hamburger menu):
+Once the authorization is successful you’ll be redirected to your Google Sheets spreadsheet.

-You can now import Jira issues to your spreadsheet by clicking on Get data from Jira and then using one of the following methods:
+You can now import Jira work items to your spreadsheet.
+Select Get data from Jira using one of the following methods.

 Using JQL

-If you don’t write a specific JQL query the system will import all issues from all projects .
+If you don’t write a specific JQL query the system will import all work items from all projects.

 Specify the JQL for the query you want to run.
-You can click on the OPEN IN JIRA link to open and test the JQL query in Jira.
+Select Open in Jira to test the JQL query in Jira.

-Jira will now run the query and return all matching issues in the current sheet.
+Jira will now run the query and return all matching work items in the current sheet.

 If you have filters defined on your Jira Cloud site, you can use them in the spreadsheet.

-Currently, we only support ‘ Starred Filters ’.
-Make sure the filter you plan to use is ‘Starred’ on your Jira Cloud site.
+We currently support Starred filters.
+Make sure the filter you plan to use is Starred on your Jira Cloud site.

-Jira will run the query and return all matching issues in the current sheet.
-It should look something like the following figure:
+Jira will run the query and return all matching work items in the current sheet.

 Use the JIRA() custom function with JQL